nhtnhanbn/nhtnhanbn.github.io/monash/dismissal.md

 The usual process is that the departments and Divisions make submissions for their desired budget allocations, the MSA Executive drafts an initial proposal which is distributed across the MSA, the MSA Executive then approves a final proposal for the MSC's consideration, and the MSC passes the final budget.
 Radio Monash and C&S both submitted appeals to revise the Executive-proposed budget, a privilege of the Divisions.
 This is not in itself unusual, but there are other factors at play.

 In addition to submitting a budget appeal, the C&S Executive officially condemned the MSA Executive-proposed budget and the MSA Executive itself in an extraordinary move.
-With a 32% cut to non-salary expenses amounting to $66k, C&S staff judge that it is not feasibly sustainable to run off reserves to compensate.
+With a 32% cut to non-salary expenses amounting to $66,000, C&S staff reckon that compensating for cuts using the reserves is not workable.
 Why did the drafters of the budget decide to make such a dramatic cut?

 C&S has the largest budget allocation of any MSA department or Division and also boasts substantial reserves.
 So it could be easy and convenient, from the perspective of some in the broader MSA, to cut some of it in an austerity budget which is how it might look at first glance.
-However, something else besides financial considerations may have played into the decision to cut the C&S budget.
+However, something else besides financial considerations may have contributed to the decision to cut the C&S budget.

 On 16 December, C&S-affiliated clubs were notified about a ban on boat cruises imposed by the C&S Executive.
 It was a decision endorsed and reaffirmed by a solid majority of the C&S Executive, including members who are known to be ardent defenders of off campus events in general.
 The boat ban was introduced due to the high frequency and severity of incidents seen on such events, in addition to the fact that they occur on an isolated boat.
 It was an act of self regulation with the fear of potential university intervention against a broader set of off campus events in mind.